 My name is Micaela.
-I am a naturopath, nutritionist, herbalist and eating psychology coach with a special interest in mental health.
-I have a passion for helping people and to use my knowledge as a naturopath to make a positive difference in people’s lives.
+I am a trauma-informed naturopath, nutritionist, herbalist, and mind-body eating coach with a special interest in mental health and women's hormonal imbalances.
+I have a passion for helping people and using my knowledge as a naturopath to make a positive difference in people’s lives.
 I offer gentle, non-judgmental support and guidance, and I practice evidence-based natural medicine to identify the most appropriate and relevant treatment options for you.
-I incorporate dietary and lifestyle advice along with nutritional supplements, herbal medicine and eating psychology coaching, to create a unique treatment plan for each individual.
-In addition, I believe in the importance of supporting and complimenting existing medical treatment where possible and taking into account any possible interactions with prescribed medication.
+I incorporate dietary and lifestyle advice along with nutritional supplements, herbal medicine, and mind-body eating coaching, to create a unique treatment plan for each individual.
+In addition, I believe in the importance of supporting and complementing existing medical treatment where possible and taking into account any possible interactions with prescribed medication.
 I can prescribe pathology tests, including functional testing if required.

-My interest and passion in natural medicine stemmed from my own mental health challenges.
-I have great compassion and understanding for people suffering with mental health issues and having gone through some myself, I know how debilitating it can be.
+My interest and passion for natural medicine stemmed from my own mental health challenges.
+I have great compassion and understanding for people suffering from mental health issues and having gone through some myself, I know how debilitating it can be.

-Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female and male hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), cancer, digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting) and weight management.
-As a mother of two teenagers, I am also passionate about adolescent health.
+Other areas of interest which I believe can also have a significant impact on mental health, include stress management, sleep issues, fatigue syndromes, female hormonal imbalances, thyroid conditions, cognitive issues, immune dysfunction (including food allergies/intolerances, autoimmune conditions), digestive complaints, eating challenges (overeating, binge eating, body image, chronic dieting).
+I also have an interest in perimenopause and menopause, as well as late diagnosis of ADHD in women and continue my further learning in these areas.

 For my naturopathic training, I have attained a Bachelor Degree in Health Science-Naturopathy.
-This four-year degree involves extensive training across a diverse range of subjects including biochemistry, anatomy and physiology, clinical medicine, dietary planning, pharmacology, clinical examination, nutritional medicine, western herbal medicine and acute homeopathic prescribing.
+This four-year degree involves extensive training across a diverse range of subjects including biochemistry, anatomy and physiology, clinical medicine, dietary planning, pharmacology, clinical examination, nutritional medicine and western herbal medicine.

-In addition to my degree qualifications, I have also studied mind-body nutrition, eating psychology and counselling techniques.
-I find that incorporating these principles and techniques into my work with clients helps to bring about positive change and restore health on many aspects of life.
+In addition to my degree qualifications, I have also studied mind-body nutrition, eating psychology, and counselling techniques.
+Recently, I have also begun further study in the area of trauma and nervous system imbalances that contribute to poor mental and general health.
+I find that incorporating these principles and techniques into my work with clients helps to bring about positive change and restore health in many aspects of life.

 I am a registered and fully accredited member of ANTA (Australian Natural Therapists Association), which ensures my qualifications are valid, Continuing Professional Education (CPE) points are regularly updated by attending seminars, conferences and mentorship programmes, and that most major health rebates will apply.
 Please contact your health fund to determine your eligibility for a rebate.